-Did you miss a court appearance (sometimes referred to as a “failure to appear”) or not follow all of the conditions of your pre-trial release?
+Did you miss a court appearance (sometimes referred to as a “failure to appear” or an “FTA”) or not follow all of the conditions of your pre-trial release or probation?
 If so, there may be a bench warrant out for your arrest.
 However, fear alone won’t make that bench warrant disappear – you need the help of an experienced Baltimore County defense lawyer.

 What is a Bench Warrant?